xitizbasnet/Odoo_Installation_Guide_on_Ubuntu_24/README.md

-# Odoo_Installation_Guide_on_Ubuntu_24
-Odoo_Installation_Guide_on_Ubuntu_24

-Certainly!
-Below is a professional documentation format for installing Odoo on Ubuntu 24, which you can present on GitHub.
-This documentation includes setup steps, installation, and configuration instructions in a structured and clear manner.

----

 # Odoo Installation Guide on Ubuntu 24

 This document provides a step-by-step guide to install and configure Odoo on Ubuntu 24.
 The instructions include setting up the system dependencies, installing PostgreSQL, configuring the Odoo service, and setting up a virtual environment for Python dependencies.